toddheasley/downer/README.md

 ![](docs/downer.png)

-Please god, don't use `EditorView` for anything "real" yet.
-I have enumerated the ways it is _not_ ready for production:
+Please, _god_, don't use `EditorView` for anything "real" yet.
+I have enumerated the ways it is not ready for production:

 #### Editor API and Customization/Extension
 - [x] Editor content complete styling control with CSS, configurable in editor public interface